aerocyber/sitemarker/docs/index.md

 ### The stable version

-The current stable version can be installed via flatpak from flathub.
+Sitemarker has undergone a major rewrite from ground up.
+While the rewrite has been completed, it is not yet stable.
+So until it is determined to be usable for anyone, Sitemarker will be available only to the flatpak users of Linux distributions.

-The source of the stable versions can always be downloaded from GitHub, by browsing through the version tags or using the source assets in GitHub releases.
+See [Installation Guide](./installation_guide.md#stable-version) to install it.

-Current stable version: 1.1.0
+Current stable version: 1.2.3

 ### The development version

-This version is always in development and is not installable via flathub.
+This version is always in development and is not installable via stable channels like [Flathub](https://https://flathub.org/apps/io.github.aerocyber.sitemarker), [Snapcraft](https://snapcraft.io/osmata), package managers, APKs or Windows Installers.
 You must follow the [Build Instructions in the Installation Guide](./installation_guide.md#Development Version) to install it.
+Or, get it from the development/beta builds from [Github releases](https://github.com/aerocyber/sitemarker/releases).

 This version may be the next minor release OR the next major release.